petebaker/gnumaker/README.md

 #>
 #> An R syntax file can be produced with
 #>   make example1-syntax.R
-#> and a similar rule can be specified if necessary with
+#> and a similar rule can be specified if required with
 #> example1-syntax.R: example1.Rmd dep_file2 dep_file3
+#>
+#> NB: For further help on Makefile rules, type 'make help' in a terminal once
+#>     an appropriate 'Makefile' is present in the current directory
 ```

 For more examples, see the gnumaker vignette (under construction).